Difficulty breathing and wheeze

 If your child has any of the following:

-- A harsh breath noise as they breathe in (stridor) present only when they are upset
+● A harsh noise as they breathe in (stridor) only when upset

 You need to contact a doctor or nurse today.